nathan-mahynski/nathan-mahynski.github.io/_research/developing_chemometric_fingerprints_for_ecological_systems.md

 <p id="pomerantsev"><a href="http://dx.doi.org/10.1016/j.trac.2016.01.010">[8] Rodionova O.Y., Titova A.V., Pomerantsev A.L., "Discriminant analysis is an inappropriate method of authentication," Trends in Analytical Chemistry, 78 (2016) 17-22.</a></p>

 <p id="perera"><a href="https://arxiv.org/abs/2101.03064">[9] Perera P., Oza P., Patel V.M., "One-class classification: A survey," arXiv:2101.03064 (2021).</a></p>

+<p id="dietz"><a href="https://www.sciencedirect.com/science/article/pii/S0048969719337337">[10] Dietz R., et al. "Current state of knowledge on biological effects from contaminants on arctic wildlife and fish," Science of the Total Environment 696 (2019) 133792.</a></p>